 A useful way to approach the resource problem is to differentiate the activities of (1) detecting the presence of a race from (2) collecting enough information to diagnose the cause of a race.
 (1) is what we need to do when checking code for races, and when verifying that a proposed patch really does fix a race.
 (2) is what we need to do when investigating a race report.

 The good news is that (1) is much cheaper than (2).
 By default, Helgrind tries to report both stacks involved in a race.
 That is expensive because it means collecting a stack trace for, in effect, every memory reference, just in case it finds a later memory reference that it races against.
-It is nearly impossible to make sense of race reports without having stack traces for both accesses involved, but reporting those requires collecting just such a huge set of backtraces.
+It is nearly impossible to make sense of race reports without having stack traces for both accesses involved, and that in turn requires collecting just such a huge set of backtraces.
 This is what makes (2) expensive.

 Hence, the following scheme is recommended.